-This helps you to know you’re your strengths and weaknesses, the opportunities you can exploit and threats to avoid.
+This helps you to know your strengths and weaknesses, the opportunities you can exploit and threats to avoid.

 To improve your performance, you need to get feedback so you know what works and what doesn’t work.
-A business or person that welcomes feedback and acts on them pass the message that they are open and willing to change, improve and grow.
+A business or person that welcomes feedback and acts on them passes the message that they are open and willing to change, improve and grow.

 11. Enjoy yourself